Tomato Art Fest

 The Fest was founded by Meg and Bret MacFadyen, owners of East Nashville’s Art and Invention Gallery.
 In 2004, the gallery hosted an art show celebrating the tomato in late summer, and planned a few neighborhood events to promote the show.
 The Tomato Art Fest proved so popular that it immediately turned into an annual, signature event for the hip, urban neighborhood of East Nashville.

 The essence of Tomato Art Fest can really be found in the array of wacky & hilarious contests, and the Push, Pull & Wear Parade kicking off tomato weekend, full of floats and costumes.
-This year, (year fourteen!), the festival is boldly reaching for a world record attempt for the Most People Dressed in Tomato Gear (wish us luck!), and TURBO Nashville, part of the Nashville Civic Design Center 's Reclaiming Public Space initiative, is back this year with their incredible installation of tactical urbanism dedicated to improving our community's built environment.
-True to our namesake, the ART gets a big part of the tomato spotlight, where Art & Invention showcases over 300 tomato-inspired pieces throughout the weekend.
+TURBO Nashville, part of the Nashville Civic Design Center 's Reclaiming Public Space initiative, is back this year with their incredible installation of tactical urbanism dedicated to improving our community's built environment.
+True to our namesake, the ART gets a big part of the tomato spotlight, where Art & Invention Gallery showcases over 300 tomato-inspired pieces throughout the weekend.

-There are a few new features to get excited about, starting with an improved V.I.T.
-Area ("Very Important Tomato") with tons of perks and refuge from the August sun.
-The festival will have SIX stages this year, to include the 37206 Stage presented by Xfinity, and a Cooking Stage added for tomato-based cooking demonstrations!
-We've also formally graduated to a Bloody Mary Stage to host our infamous Tomato Art Fest Bloody Mary Competition with 3Crow Bar.
-The Woodland Stage presented by Basement East is new this year at 10th & Woodland, along with a Cold Lunch Recordings Stage at Woodland & 12th, and the longtime favorite Muddy Roots Stage will return and is always a big hit!
+There are a few new features to get excited about this year, starting with a Bloody Mary Garden Party offering an exciting new festival experience!
+The festival stages this year include the 37206 Stage presented by Pickers Vodka, a Cooking Stage for tomato-based cooking demonstrations and host to host our infamous Tomato Art Fest Bloody Mary Competition with 3Crow Bar.
+The Woodland Stage presented by Basement East, along with the Cold Lunch Recordings Stage, and the longtime favorite Muddy Roots Stage will return and is always a big hit!
+Join us for the annual Tomato Art Fest parade and be apart of our attempt to hold the unofficial world record as the most people dressed as fruit and/or vegetables.